nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/configuration-parameters-index-nuxeoconf.md

 #### `nuxeo.vcs.use-nulls-last-on-desc`

-**Since Nuxeo 5.8**

-Since Nuxeo 5.8\.
 Ask the database to use "NULLS LAST" when sorting DESC.
 True by default to get the same result order between different databases.<br/>
 Also turning this option to false enable PostgreSQL and Oracle to use an index on the sorted column which can be huge performance improvement.

 **Default Value**